 Peculiarities Pertaining to the Area

 We have a diverse climate so pack for all seasons.
 The Black Hills profoundly effects our weather.
 We boast a lot of sunshine and have a very mild climate for a northern state.
 Yet, we've experienced temperatures ranging from -1 degree (with the wind at 40 to 60 miles per hour, giving us a wind chill factor of approximately -59 degrees below freezing) to a balmy 73 degrees in December!
 Be prepared (anything is possible) for climate extremes regardless of the calendar season.
 During the tourist season (April through September), you may notice an increase in gasoline prices, and even food.
-The same holds true for hotel/motel prices, which can be very high, especially during the Rally.
+The same holds true for hotel/motel prices, which can be very high, especially during the Sturgis Motorcycle Rally.
 From August through September, the entire Rapid City area sees a multitude of visitors.
 They come for the Central States Fair and for the world famous Sturgis Motorcycle Rally.
 Both of these events draw large crowds which can fill our local motels and hotels.
 All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations are confirmed.
 If you have any questions, contact your sponsor or the Ellsworth Airman and Family Readiness Center.

 In Case of Emergency

 If you encounter problems while en route to Ellsworth AFB that may cause you to arrive later than your reporting date, contact your sponsor.
-You may also contact the nearest military base Airman and Family Readiness Center or the nearest Red Cross office.
+You may also contact the nearest military base Military and Family Readiness Center or the nearest Red Cross office.
 In time of a financial emergency in transit, the Air Force Aid Society may be able to assist you.
 Contact the nearest military installation or Red Cross office.

 Ellsworth has a diverse climate so pack for all seasons.
 In 2014, Rapid City was named #1 with the Most Unpredictable Weather.
 The temperature might be 30 degrees in January - or just as easily -12 degrees.
 It is snowy, windy, and prone to big, unexpected snow storms.
 Thunderstorms occur 25 percent of days from July through September, more than the national average.
 So BE PREPARED!